What every Championship team needs to win promotion to the Premier League

 From the chasing pack, Coventry and Hull meet on 24 April, while the Sky Blues are still in FA Cup action too and play Ipswich in their penultimate game.

-Middlesbrough are effectively out of the running as their maximum is 72 points - but Preston will be back in the mix if they take a win at St. Mary’s.
-They face Leicester on their penultimate weekend so can affect both title and playoff place races.
+Middlesbrough face an uphill climb with huge favours needed from above as their maximum is 72 points and Preston are in a similar position after the midweek defeat to Southampton.
+They face Leicester on their penultimate weekend so can still affect the title race however.

 Join the debate with other Independent readers in the comments section below.
 If you want to reply or share your opinion, all you need to do is sign up, submit your comment and register your details.
 You can also sign up by clicking ‘log in’ on the top right-hand corner of the screen.
 Make sure you adhere to our community guidelines, which can be found here.
 For a full guide on how to comment click here.